D7ry/Naive-Git/README.md

 # Naive-Git
- A naive emulation of Git in Java
+ A naive emulation of Git in Java written in early 2021.